 Using the 66 Express Lanes

-Tolling and HOV-2+ rules are in place, with information displayed on roadway signs.
-When the remaining portion of the 66 Express Lanes opens in December 2022, drivers will need to have three or more occupants to qualify as an HOV and travel the Express lanes for free.
-This change from HOV-2+ to HOV-3+ will apply across the entire I-66 corridor between Route 15 in Haymarket and Route 29 in Rosslyn - including I-66 Express Lanes located inside and outside the Beltway.
+Tolling and HOV-3+ rules are in effect, with information displayed on roadway signs.
+The change from HOV-2+ to HOV-3+ applies across the entire I-66 corridor between Route 15 in Haymarket and Route 29 in Rosslyn - including 66 Express Lanes located inside and outside the Beltway.

 How to Use the 66 Express Lanes

-- The Overhead electronic signs before and along the 66 Express Lanes corridor display toll prices, letting drivers know the cost to travel prior to entering any segment of the Express Lanes.
-Once on the Express Lanes, drivers will see pricing for the next toll segment so that they can decide whether to pay the toll for the next segment or exit the lanes.
-Drivers lock in their toll price before entering each segment of the lanes.
-A single trip may include more than one toll segment.
-Entrances to and exits from the Express Lanes are located to allow drivers to choose how many segments to use in a trip.
+- Overhead electronic signs prior to and along the 66 Express Lanes corridor display toll prices so that drivers know the cost to travel the lanes before entering any toll segment.
+Once on the express lanes, drivers will see pricing for the next segment so they can decide to continue along or exit.
+Toll prices are locked in before entering each segment of the lanes.
+Multiple entrances to and exits from the express lanes allow drivers to choose how many segments to use in a trip, so a single trip may include more than one toll segment.

 - Toll rates adjust periodically to manage demand for the lanes and keep traffic free-flowing.
 When there’s more traffic, prices will be higher.
 When there’s less traffic, prices will be lower.